athas/fibs/README.md

 # Fibonacci numbers for Futhark

-A small [Futhark](https://futhark-lang.org) for generating Fibonacci numbers.
+A small [Futhark](https://futhark-lang.org) library for generating Fibonacci numbers.